TylerRTDev/CI-MSProject3/README.md

 - Edit existing entries quickly using a clean modal interface
 - Delete entries they no longer want
 - Use the app seamlessly across mobile and desktop devices

+### User Value

+- 📚 **Multi-language support** – Users can track and translate vocabulary across multiple languages, not just one-to-one translation.
+- 🧠 **Pronunciation assistance** – Allows users to add pronunciation guides to help with accurate speech and memory retention.
+- 🧩 **Smart translation entries** – Supports multiple translations for one word with flexible language pairs.
+- 🔁 **Edit-friendly** – Users can easily update entries via a responsive modal system without refreshing the page.
+- 🎯 **Custom categories** – Helps learners group words into themes like Greetings, Food, Travel, etc.
+- 📱 **Mobile-first interface** – Designed with mobile responsiveness in mind for learning on the go.
+- 🚀 **Fast performance** – Instant UI feedback when adding, editing, or deleting words via JavaScript interactions.
+- ☁️ **Persistent cloud storage** – All words are saved securely in the cloud using MongoDB Atlas.

+---

 ### Color Scheme